petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration.md

 By the end of this module, you will have:

 * Setup an antivirus software to scan any uploaded files across the Liferay system
-* Setup a mail server to be used across the Liferay instance
+* Setup a mail server to be used across a Liferay instance
 * Setup a separate virtual instance for companies who purchase Delectable Bonsai syrup that are sold under their own branding
 * Configure a separate file storage solution